Raraph84/Infinite-Minecraft-Players-POC/README.md

 ### Step 2 : Set the API key

 Generate a random string of the length that you want (100 is good)
-Copy `config.example.{yml/json}` to `config.{yml/json}` and fill it with the generated key
+Fill theses files with the generated key

--   in `proxy/plugins/Infinite-Minecraft-Players-POC-Proxy-Plugin/`
+-   `api/.env` and `node/.env`
--   and `server-template/plugins/Infinite-Minecraft-Players-POC-Server-Plugin/`
+-   `proxy/plugins/Infinite-Minecraft-Players-POC-Proxy-Plugin/config.yml`

-Copy `api/.env.example` to `api/.env` and fill it with the same generated key
+-   `server-template/plugins/Infinite-Minecraft-Players-POC-Server-Plugin/config.json`

 ### Step 3 : Install the libs